-A rest day is a complete rest day, especially if you are getting ready for a long distance race.
+A rest day is a complete rest day, especially if you are getting ready for a long-distance race.
 Put the feet up.
-Binge watch something on Netflix and enjoy the downtime.
+Binge-watch something on Netflix and enjoy the downtime.
 This means you shouldn’t mow the lawn, sneak in a long walk or wash your car.
 You should rest!
-A rest day is where they body repairs itself along with rebuilding the immune system.
-If we don’t take full advantage of it, it maybe a little bit harder to get motivated for the next day, and eventually you won’t see the gains you want.
+A rest day is when the body repairs itself along with rebuilding the immune system.
+If we don’t take full advantage of it, it may be a little bit harder to get motivated for the next day, and eventually, we won’t see the gains we want.

 The best tool on your phone is either the iCal or Google Calendar.
 You can organize your schedule (work, training, etc.) with your family’s schedule.
 Bring the family together and help each other instead of getting frustrated at the schedule.
 We all have full schedules ranging from the kids to the job to the spouses, doing fun training sessions will not only make training more fun, but also get your family closer.

 Last but not least, listening to your body is crucial when it comes to your training.
 You truly need to figure out what is going on physically and mentally, as triathlon training can put a toll on your body, especially the long course training.
 Take some time to regroup and adjust your training schedule until things calm down.
 When you feel rested and give your body the care it needs, your body will thank you for it.

 5 Effective Tips To Sprint Faster

 You want to get faster.
 Who doesn’t?
 But in order to supercharge your sprints, you need to get the basics down first.
 One of the main factors is form.
 Sprinting isn’t exactly just a sped-up version of your regular form during an easy run or jog.
 It’s similar, but different: The movement patterns of running and sprinting are similar in that you still need to put one foot in front of the other, but different in that sprinting is a much more dynamic version of running—more explosive, to be precise.
 Here are some tips to burgeon your speed-: